 This Honey Roasted Acorn Squash takes less than 5 minutes of prep time and is the most delicious and simple acorn squash recipe ever, hands down.
 I promise.
 It's simple, but it's so good.

 My husband pointed out that the pine nuts look like beans in the picture.
 I assure you, these are not beans!!
 That would be weird.
 They are delicious little pine nuts that get toasted and so fragrant while the squash is roasting.

 If I just freaked you out with the bean comment, feel free to use crushed walnuts or pecans instead of pine nuts.
 Walnuts and pecans are usually much cheaper than pine nuts anyway.

 How to Roast Acorn Squash

 To make this Honey Roasted Acorn Squash, I brush it with olive oil (you won't be able to taste it much in the end, but it's MUCH healthier than slathering the acorn squash with butter), drizzle it with honey, add some pine nuts, thyme, and a pinch of cinnamon.

-I pop it in the oven at 375F (it's OK if the oven isn't done preheating, roasting acorn squash is not an exact science like baking), and bake for 35-45 minutes, or until the squash is fork tender.
+I pop it in the oven at 375F (it's OK if the oven isn't done preheating, roasting acorn squash is not an exact science like baking), and bake for 40-50 minutes, or until the squash is fork tender.
 It's OK if you overcook it a little, it just gets softer and even more delicious.
 It's a truly fool proof recipe.
 If you want, you can also cook this acorn squash in the air fryer to significantly cut down on cooking time.

 While the squash is roasting, I prep and cook the rest of the meal (see below for ideas on how to serve this!).